 We look forward to being given the chance to update our target price as clarity becomes improved about the scale of the potential upside at the Aje project.
-Our coverage of MX Oil is initiated with a target price of 3.15p and a Conviction Buy stance.
+Our target price is 0.85p with a Conviction Buy stance.

 DISCLAIMER & RISK WARNING